placeholder

 Wise Hall is the only residence hall that is a little different.
 All rooms in Wise are double rooms.
 Students do not have suite-mates in Wise due to the community bathroom.
 Students who select Wise will share the bedroom with another student, and share the community bathroom with the floor.
 Please see the Wise Hall page for floor plan information and what comes in the space.

-• What if I apply before the June 2 deadline, but don’t form a roommate group of two?
+• What if I apply before the June 15 deadline, but don’t find a roommate/pick a space?

 Expand dropdown